-A detailed list of the Groups application of King III principles can be viewed on NWHL's website www.nuworld.co.za
+A detailed list of the Groups application of King III principles can be viewed on page 29.

-Board of directors
+Board of Directors

-Chairman of the Board of directors
+Chairman of the Board of Directors

-The roles of the chairman and the chief executive officer are seperate.
-The chairman is an executive director which is not in accordance with King III, however the Group has appointed a lead independent non-executive director.
-The chairman, M S Goldberg, an executive director of the Board since 1986, was appointed as chairman on 1 September 2001.
-The chairman is responsible for ensuring the effectiveness of governance practices within the Group.
+The roles of the Chairman and the Chief Executive Officer are seperate.
+The Chairman is an executive director which is not in accordance with King III, however the Group has appointed a lead independent non-executive director.
+The Chairman, M S Goldberg, an executive director of the Board since 1986, was appointed as Chairman on 1 September 2001.
+The Chairman is responsible for ensuring the effectiveness of governance practices within the Group.

-Particular areas of responsibility for the chairman include guidance regarding strategic planning, Group economic empowerment, corporate relations, and advice on local and overseas acquisitions.
+Particular areas of responsibility for the Chairman include guidance regarding strategic planning, Group economic empowerment, corporate relations, and advice on local and overseas acquisitions.

-The chairman's duties are governed by a formal Board, and this is reviewed from time to time when appropriate.
+The Chairman's duties are governed by a formal Board, and this is reviewed from time to time when appropriate.